-- We disclose the following information as of the end of each February on our website, as long as the any amount raised through green finance has been invested in eligible green assets, and such assets remain in our portfolio. - o Total acquisition price of eligible green assets - o Ratio of interest-bearing debt to total assets - o Amount of eligible green debt - o Total amount invested in eligible green assets - We also disclose the following matters on our website, as long as any amount raised through green finance has been invested in eligible green assets, and such assets remain in our portfolio. - o Green building certification (number of properties, floor area, and ratio of such assets based on floor area) - Each eligible green asset's property name, certification type, rating, and green building certification (renewal) date - o Energy (electricity) consumption volume and intensity - Energy-originated CO2 emissions volume and intensity - Water consumption volume and intensity target is to increase the number of eligible green assets by one each year.
-We have set a goal of increasing the percentage of eligible green assets in NAF's portfolio to 40% based on gross floor area by 2030.
+- We disclose the following information as of the end of each February on our website, as long as the any amount raised through green finance has been invested in eligible green assets, and such assets remain in NAF's portfolio. - Total acquisition price of eligible green assets - Ratio of interest-bearing debt to total assets - Amount of eligible green debt - Total amount invested in eligible green assets - We also disclose the following matters on our website, as long as any amount raised through green finance has been invested in eligible green assets, and such assets remain in NAF's portfolio. - Green building certification (number of properties, floor area, and ratio of such assets based on floor area) - Each eligible green asset's property name, certification type, rating, and green building certification (renewal) date - Energy (electricity) consumption volume and intensity - o Energy-originated CO2 emissions volume and intensity - Water consumption volume and intensity